Kaciras/ts-directly/README.md

 Different with builder:

-* After transpile the code, builder will merge chunks and write the result to files, which takes more time and is redundant for Node.
+* ts-directly use [ESM Loader Hooks](https://nodejs.org/docs/latest/api/module.html#customization-hooks) that is more efficient than builder.
+After transpiling the code, builder will merge chunks and write the result to files, which takes more time and is redundant for Node.

 ## Usage